 - Soft on G-d, heavy on spirituality (which makes it welcoming for those with all religious backgrounds)

 Now embed those values in a major metropolitan city that many consider the only city in the world you come to to get closer to nature, a city that’s entrepreneurial, has a high level of education and is very progressive.
-That’s Seattle U.
+That’s Seattle University.

-Sixty-four percent of Seattle University students are from out of state; about a quarter of the students who will enter in fall, 2015, are from California.
+Sixty-four percent of Seattle U students are from out of state; about a quarter of the students who will enter in fall, 2015, are from California.
 The student body here is incredibly diverse; 30% of students identify as racial minority, making Seattle U the most diverse university in the Pacific Northwest.
 Only about a third of students identify as Catholic, and there are active organizations for atheist and agnostic students.

 Seattle U has 8 colleges and 113 certificate and degree programs.
 Business, engineering, law, nursing, criminal justice and public administration are nationally ranked.
 Students are required to complete the school’s core curriculum, which combine a cross-section of liberal arts course requirements (mathematics, science, humanities, social sciences) and theology/philosophy courses.
 The exploratory “pre-major studies” program helps undecided students dabble and figure out what they are interested in.
 60% of courses have 20 or fewer students.
 “We don’t hover,” says Provost Isaiah Crawford, but Seattle U is small enough that professors “notice when students aren’t in class.”